Bre Evans-Santiago

 Blueprints for Affirming Trans* and Gender Creative Lives and Learning in Schools

-As concerned and caring adults meeting this moment, we must be courageous about representing, affirming, and celebrating T*GC needs, histories, and contributions in schools.
-These stories and lessons are an immediate resource for advancing a pedagogy of hope and possibility for the present and future that our children deserve.
-T* is for Thriving is essential reading for anyone involved in defending the rights of educators and students.
-It is the perfect text for a variety of courses in social justice, LGBTQ+ topics, and critical pedagogy.
+These stories and lessons are an immediate resource for advancing a pedagogy of hope and possibility, both in the present and the future.
+T* Is for Thriving is essential reading for anyone involved in developing and defending the rights of educators and students.
+It is the perfect text for courses in teacher education, as well as those focused on social justice, LGBTQ+ topics, and critical pedagogy.

 Paperback